 ♥ K1/K2 FIANCE VISA JOURNEY ♥

 - Dec.
 14, 2013 – My Fiance filed Form I-129F Petition for Alien Fiance, K1 Visa with a K2 dependent for my son.
-Click here for Guide on Filing the Petition and Visa Application.
-Courtesy of USCIS.gov and travel.state.gov
+Click here for K1 Process Step by step ~ Courtesy of USCIS.gov

 - Dec.
 30, 2013 – My fiance received NOA1 Form I-797C, Receipt Notice of Action with USCIS Receipt Number.
 On this NOA, need to check the information if correct for example, Name and Birthday to avoid problems along the way of K1 Visa process.